-On the other hand, the GBYP coordination team has carried out several types of activities in line with the new strategic approach resulting from the global internal review of project's performance carried out at the beginning of GBYP Phase 8 and presented to and approved by the SCRS in the 2018 SCRS meeting, aiming at, for example, increasing the coordination between SCRS and GBYP, involving more directly SCRS scientist in the planning and implementation of GBYP research, and improving synergies between CPCs research and monitoring activities and those funded by GBYP.
-Thus, GBYP coordination team has organized two important workshops within this Phase: the Workshop on Atlantic bluefin tuna reproductive biology, attended by more than 30 international experts in the field and the Workshop on bluefin tuna growth attended by more than 20 international experts, as well as the Training Course for all crews participating in the GBYP Aerial surveys.
-In Phase 9, a workshop on electronic tags deployment methodology was organized, which was attended by 25 participants.
+On the other hand, the GBYP coordination team has carried out several types of activities in line with the new strategic approach resulting from the global internal review of project's performance carried out at the beginning of GBYP Phase 8 and presented to and approved by the SCRS in the 2018 SCRS meeting (Annex 1b, document no. 3), aiming at, for example, increasing the coordination between SCRS and GBYP, involving more directly SCRS scientist in the planning of GBYP research, and improving synergies between CPCs research and monitoring activities and those organized by GBYP.
+Thus, GBYP coordination team has organized two important workshops within this Phase: the Workshop on Atlantic bluefin tuna reproductive biology, attended by more than 30 international experts in the field, and the Workshop on bluefin tuna growth attended by more than 20 international experts, as well as the Training Course for all crews participating in the GBYP Aerial surveys.